Ethereum-ERD/dev-upgradeable/README.md

 `batchLiquidateTroves(address[] memory _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 Troves, the gas costs per liquidated Trove are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.

-`redeemCollateral(uint256 _EUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintICR, uint256 _maxIterations, uint256 _maxFeePercentage)`: redeems `_EUSDamount` of stablecoins for ether from the system.
-Decreases the caller’s EUSD balance, and sends them the corresponding amount of ETH/LSDs(low-priority collateral will be redeemed first).
-Executes successfully if the caller has sufficient EUSD to redeem.
+`redeemCollateral(uint256 _USDEAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintICR, uint256 _maxIterations, uint256 _maxFeePercentage)`: redeems `_USDEamount` of stablecoins for ether from the system.
+Decreases the caller’s USDE balance, and sends them the corresponding amount of ETH/LSDs(low-priority collateral will be redeemed first).
+Executes successfully if the caller has sufficient USDE to redeem.
 The number of Troves redeemed from is capped by `_maxIterations`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when another redemption transaction is processed first, driving up the redemption fee.

-`getCurrentICR(address _user, uint256 _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total EUSD debt.
+`getCurrentICR(address _user, uint256 _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total USDE debt.
 Returns 2^256 -1 if they have 0 debt.

 `getTroveOwnersCount()`: get the number of active Troves in the system.

 `getPendingCollReward(address _borrower)`: get the pending ETH/LSDs reward from liquidation redistribution events, for the given Trove.

-`getPendingEUSDDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.
+`getPendingUSDEDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.

 `getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and ETH/LSDs rewards from prior redistributions.

 `getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Troves, i.e. the sum of the ETH/LSDs in the Active Pool and the Default Pool.

-`getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the EUSDDebt in the TroveDebt record, Gas Pool and the Default Pool.
+`getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the USDEDebt in the TroveDebt record, Gas Pool and the Default Pool.

 `getTCR(uint256 _price)`: returns the total collateralization ratio (TCR) of the system.
 The TCR is based on the the entire system debt and collateral (including pending rewards).